Burger King AI Scans Employee Souls For Insufficient Joy Levels

 February 28, 2026

-1. High Pitch Requirement — The new registers listen to every word spoken at the counter.
-If a cashier’s voice drops below a "cartoon mouse" frequency, the cash drawer refuses to open.
+The new registers listen to every word spoken at the counter.
+If a cashier’s voice drops below a “cartoon mouse” frequency, the cash drawer refuses to open.
 Regional Manager Brad Gurt thinks it works great.
-"When 17-year-old Kevin sounds like he is on the verge of tears, it ruins the vibe.
+“When 17-year-old Kevin sounds like he is on the verge of tears, it ruins the vibe.
 Now he sounds like a chirping bird, or he doesn’t get paid.
-It is simple science."
+It is simple science.
+We lost two employees to laryngitis, but the customer satisfaction scores are through the roof.”

-2. The Eye-Sparkle Scanner — Cameras mounted on the soda fountain now track how much light reflects off employee eyes.
+Cameras mounted on the soda fountain now track how much light reflects off employee eyes.
 Dull eyes mean an instant write-up.
-"Customers can taste sadness in the fries," explains Shift Lead Jessica Wu.
-"We need eyes that say ‘I love nuggets’ not ‘I have calculus homework.’
-If the scanner sees a blank stare, it blasts loud air horns through the headset until the sparkle returns."
+“Customers can taste sadness in the fries,” explains Shift Lead Jessica Wu.
+“We need eyes that say ‘I love nuggets’ not ‘I have calculus homework.’
+If the scanner sees a blank stare, it blasts loud air horns through the headset until the sparkle returns.
+One kid tried wearing sunglasses.
+The system flagged him as ’emotionally opaque’ and locked him out of the register.”

-3. Mandatory Giggling — The AI demands random outbursts of joy to keep the store rating high.
-Silence is considered "hostile" by the algorithm.
+The AI demands random outbursts of joy to keep the store rating high.
+Silence is considered “hostile” by the algorithm.
 Workers must now chuckle every 45 seconds or the deep fryer turns off automatically.
-"It is not enough to serve food," says Dr. Aris Vok, Chief of Artificial Hype.
-"You must vibrate with excitement.
-One kid stopped laughing to sneeze and was immediately demoted to the parking lot."
+“It is not enough to serve food,” says Dr. Aris Vok, Chief of Artificial Hype.
+“You must vibrate with excitement.
+One kid stopped laughing to sneeze and was immediately demoted to the parking lot.”

 Editor’s note: The AI has determined this article is only 43% enthusiastic and has locked the author’s keyboard.
+We are typing this from the parking lot.

 Inspired by the real story: Burger King is testing an AI system that monitors employee interactions to score them on friendliness.
 Read the full story.